csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cython.md

 -->

+# Interfacing C code with Cython

 As Cython code compiles down to C code, it is relatively straightforward to utilize also Cython for interfacing with C.

 In order to use C functions and variables from the library, one must provide external declarations for them in the Cython .pyx file.
-While normal `cdef` declarations refer to functions and variables that are defined in the same file by adding `extern` keyword one can specify that they are defined elsewhere.
-As an exampla, by having in .pyx file a statement
+While normal `cdef` declarations refer to functions and variables that are defined in the same file, by adding `extern` keyword one can specify that they are defined elsewhere.
+As an example, by having in a .pyx file the statement

 ~~~python
 cdef extern void add(double *a, double *b, double *c, int n)
 ~~~

 one could call `add` function within that file.
-In addition, the actual library or source need to be included in **setup.py** when building the extension module with Cython.
+In addition, the actual library or source needs to be included in **setup.py** when building the extension module with Cython.

 With the above construct, Cython will add the declaration to the generated